Spikeophant/readme-robot/README.md

 node index.js

-## Credits
+## Credits and Questions

-dustin.davisson@gmail.com
-https://github.com/Spikeophant
+Please reach out by raising an issue if you have questions or suggestions. dustin.davisson@gmail.com https://github.com/Spikeophant

 ## License

-This application is covered by MIT
+This application is covered by BSD-3-Clause

 ## How to Contribute

-MR's gladly accepted.
+We accept MR's, after review from main contributor.
 ## Tests

 npm run test